Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 ---
-title: "React Tutorial: A Step-by-Step Guide to Learning React JS in 2020"
+title: "React Tutorial From Scratch: A Step-by-Step Guide for 2020"
-description: "From Zero to deploy, you'll learn everything about React JS and build a modern application in this React tutorial for beginners guide."
+description: "In this React tutorial for beginners, you will learn the React JS fundamentals.
+Besides, you will be able to build React application and deploy on the web."
 category: "React"
 datePublished: "2020-01-27 10:27:00"
-dateUpdated: "2020-05-26 10:27:00"
+dateUpdated: "2020-07-24 10:27:00"
 featured: "./images/react-tutorial-for-beginners.png"
 tags:
   - react
-  - react js
+  - javascript
 ---

 If you are aiming to build a modern website or app that require high performance and safety, then, it's a wise decision learning React JS.